From: Rob Pike String must be of value type; this example used a

 See the section below on pointers vs. value receivers for more information.)

-method is able to call Sprintf
+Our String method is able to call Sprintf because the

 -print routines are fully reentrant and can be used recursively.